adapt-it/keyit/kitios/Documentation/README.md

 * Development of Key It as an iOS app

-### How do I get set up? ###
+### How do I get set up for iOS? ###

-* Get Xcode 12 or later
+* Get Xcode 12

-* Use Xcode's version control to clone the repo from github.com/adapt-it/keyit/kitios, and open the Xcode project.
+* Use Xcode's Source Control to clone the repo from Github, and open the Xcode project

-* The SQLite database that is included with iOS is used.
+* The SQLite database that is included in recent iOS systems is used.
+The Xcode project includes settings to use the bridge from Swift to C for source code that calls the C API of SQLite.

 ### Contribution guidelines ###

-No guidelines yet, apart from the overall comments that
+* On iOS all interaction with SQLite is kept inside the file KITDAO.swift - the rest of the code is straight Swift code.

+* Comments about the software design are contained in comments in the source code.

 * There are two design documents that describe and give some details of the app design:

 	KIT Design Document.odt

 	KIT Design Document Popovers.ods

-* all interaction with SQLite is kept inside the file KITDAO.swift - the rest of the code is straight Swift code; and

-* comments about the software design are contained in comments in the source code.

 ### To whom do I talk? ###